 How do the Friends of the Library raise necessary funds?

 In order to raise the funds needed for their programs and services, the Friends of the Library have organized a series of successful book sales and bake sales.
 In addition, they have also sold raffles at the Lion’s Club and Kiwanis Street Fairs.

 What are the Friends of the Library up to next?

 Want to join?

 The Friends of the Library are always happy to accept new members–especially those with school-age children so as to better represent all segments of the Franklin Square community.
-Meetings have thus far been held on Thursday mornings, however, current members are open to alternating daytime and evening meetings.
-If you are interested in becoming a member of the Friends of the Library please call Library Director Lisa Paulo at 516-488-3444 or e-mail her at LPaulo@franklinsquarepl.org.
+Meetings are held on the 3rd Thursday of every month at 10:30am (excluding July 2015).
+If you are interested in becoming a member of the Friends of the Library please call Interim Library Director Peggy Smith at 516-488-3444.

 Recording Secretary: Betty Belford

 Corresponding Secretary: Alan Gustafson